dave-hudson/c8/doc/c8_natural_operator_mieq.md

 auto operator -=(const natural &v) -> natural &;
 ```

-Subtracts `v` (right hand side of the operator) from the value of this object (left hand side of the operator).
+Subtracts the value of `v` (right hand side of the operator) from the value of this object (left hand side of the operator).

 ### Return Value ###